affordablemobiles/GServerlessSupportLaravel/docs/iap-auth-verify.md

 ### Custom User Model

-By default, the user object returned is an instance of `A1comms\GaeSupportLaravel\Auth\Model\IAPUser`.
+By default, the user object returned is an instance of `AffordableMobiles\GServerlessSupportLaravel\Auth\Model\IAPUser`.

 To use your own custom user model, you can setup a "null" provider.